iTwin/itwinjs-core/docs/core/bis/intro/bis-schema-validation.md

 If any aspect (ECClass which derives from **ElementMultiAspect**) exists, there must be a relationship that derives from the **ElementOwnsMultiAspects** relationship with this class supported as a target constraint.

+- Treated as warning if the schema has the **CoreCA:DynamicSchema** CA applied.

 #### BIS-605 <a name="BIS-605"></a>

 If any aspect (ECClass which derives from **ElementUniqueAspect**) exists, there must be a relationship that derives from the **ElementOwnsUniqueAspect** relationship with this class supported as a target constraint.

+- Treated as warning if the schema has the **CoreCA:DynamicSchema** CA applied.

 #### BIS-606 <a name="BIS-606"></a>